ldtteam/MinecoloniesWiki/source/workers/miner.md

 The Miner has a chance to get lucky in finding ores when digging out cobblestone or stone!
 This is the default setting in the configuration file, but you can change this.

-The Miner's Strength level affects their block placing speed.
-So, if they have a higher Strength speed, they'll place supports and other blocks faster.
-Similarly, their Stamina skill affects their block breaking speed.
+The Miner's Strength level affects their block breaking speed.
+Similarly, their Stamina skill affects their block placing speed, so if they have a higher Stamina skill they'll place supports and other blocks faster.